Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 	thessaloniki_snapping_s1_a102_201504_202012

-| :memo: **NOTE**
-| It is critical to keep the same name for the Interferometric Stack in both SNAPPING IFG and SNAPPING PSI services.
+..
+NOTE:: It is critical to keep the same name for the Interferometric Stack in both SNAPPING IFG and SNAPPING PSI services.

 - Set the **Amplitude Dispersion** value used for the detection of Point Scatterers (default 0.35)

 	0.35

-| :memo: **NOTE**
-| By increasing the value of the amplitude dispersion more point candidates will be accepted as Persistent Scatterers (PS) targets.
+..
+NOTE:: By increasing the value of the amplitude dispersion more point candidates will be accepted as Persistent Scatterers (PS) targets.
 However, care should be taken to avoid the inclusion of poor quality points since this might affect the PSI solution.
 A significant decrease of amplitude dispersion value shall reduce the number of points in the PSI results.

 - Set the **Range Patch Number** value to define the number of patches in the range direction (default 4).